DALPy-Developers/DALPy/README.md

 ## Documentation

-The full documentation for Cormen-Lib is available [here](https://cormen-lib-developers.github.io/Cormen-Lib/).
+The full documentation for Cormen-lib is available [here](https://cormen-lib-developers.github.io/Cormen-Lib/).